exo-docker/exo/README.md

 #### standalone

 With eXo Chat standalone mode, only the client part of the chat feature is installed in eXo container.
-The server part must be installed separatly in another container ([doc](https://github.com/exo-docker/exo-chat-server)).
+The server part must be installed separately in another container ([doc](https://github.com/exo-docker/exo-chat-server)).

 - add-on to install : `exo-chat-client:<VERSION>`
 - eXo Chat standalone : see [exoplatform/chat-server](https://github.com/exo-docker/exo-chat-server) docker image documentation